 I prefer the water filter pitcher over the faucet mount units because you can chill the filtered water in your refrigerator.
 And it’s, of course, more mobile.
 But if you want great tasting, clean water, you’ve got to take care in which water filter pitcher you choose.
 I’ll tell you about the outstanding one that I finally settled in a moment.
 First, let me talk a little bit about bottled water.

 If the idea of giving up bottled water in favor of a water filtration system is too much of a stretch for you right now, I encourage you to read “Kick the Bottled Water Habit.”
 In this article, I share a lot of information that may inspire you to quit the bottled water habit.
 I also talk about how the documentary that inspired me to stop buying bottled water.
 Now back to the pitcher.

 After an insane amount of online research and several trials of competing products, I found the Clear20 Water Filtration Pitcher.
-It was rated a “Best Buy” by Consumer Reports and recommended by Dr. Oz.
+It was rated a “Best Buy” by Consumer Reports.

 The Clear20 is an ingenious device that is completely different from its competitors.
 It has a hose attached to it that you connect to your kitchen water faucet.

 Here’s why I think the Clear20 is better.
 Its competitors rely on gravity to push the water through their filters.
 The Clear20 takes advantage of a home’s water pressure to push the water through their filter.
 This allows the Clear20 to have a more complex filter and still fill the pitcher in a short amount of time.
 Competitors are forced to compromise on their filters otherwise it would take too long to fill the pitcher.
 And consumers wouldn’t like waiting that long.